 Stacey completed her post-doctoral training at the California Institute of Technology and holds a PhD in chemistry from the University of California at Los Angeles.
 She received her BA degree in biochemistry from Swarthmore College.

-As a member of Class 19, Stacey served her fellowship at Rice University under the mentorship of David Schubert of Rice’s Houston Area Translational Research Consortium.
+As a member of Class 19, Stacey served her fellowship at Rice University under the mentorship of David Schubert of Accelerator Corp.